aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D25

+Continuing to style and polish the survey form project.
+Updated background image and input fields.

 ### R1D24

 Updated minor things on survey form.
 Spent most of my time going through exercises on freeCodeCamp for JavaScript module.